secretstartups/handbook/hiring/greenhouse/index.html.md

 You will receive an email to log-in to Greenhouse for the first time.
 When you [log-in to Greenhouse](https://app2.greenhouse.io/users/sign_in), enter your GitLab email, click `Next`, and fill in your [Okta](/handbook/business-ops/okta/) information as prompted.
 All GitLab team-members are granted *Basic* access, which will allow you to track *Referral* submissions, interview candidates (if assigned to a requisition), and share requisition postings on social media.
 Until your access is changed by an Admin, you will only have access to the Greenhouse [dashboard](https://app2.greenhouse.io/dashboard).

 During onboarding, all new team members are assigned permissions based on their role in the hiring process.
 If a current team member needs to change their access level, they'll need to submit a [new access request issue](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new?issuable_template=New_Access_Request) in the GitLab `access-requests` project.
-Their Manager and the Recruiting Team will be pinged to approve and action that request.
+Their Manager and the Talent Acquisition Team will be pinged to approve and action that request.

 ### Your dashboard